Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 Comments: I am a seasoned speaker with technical depth and experience in these hot container topics, and I have helped clarify the container management ecosystem for clients and co-workers.
 This is a hot topic I am excited to help people understand better.

+## Business Case for Microservices

+## Cloud, Containers and Microservices, what's the deal?
+An Overview of Cloud Infrastructure

+All of us in the IT industry are hearing words like containers, cloud, microservices, serverless and more.
+For IT decision makers who aren't able to get into the weeds of these things on a regular basis may have some trouble sorting out what all of these things are and how they relate.

 ## Container Deployment Workshop

 Many of us have come into interaction with container, otherwise know it is inevitable.
 Many may have also noticed that things get complicated when you start to explore deployment options for containers.
 Getting your hands dirty as soon as possible by deploying a containerized application will demystify a lot of things quickly and allow you to move forward faster.